DELF B2 Exam Preparation — Private Online Lessons

 Who Takes the DELF B2 — and Why?

 • Candidates applying for French citizenship — since January 2026, the DELF B2 is required for French naturalisation.
-This has significantly increased demand.
 See our dedicated guide: DELF B2 for French Citizenship

-• University applicants — many French and Francophone universities require DELF B2 for direct entry without a language test.
-Chloé Gratson (McGill University, Montreal) needed B2 for her programme and scored 81/100
+• University applicants — many French and Francophone universities require DELF B2 for direct entry without a language test

 • PhD and doctoral students — Yuri Han needed DELF B2 as a prerequisite for his doctoral programme.
 He improved by 30 points in 11 sessions after failing his first attempt